 - Placement Leader San Francisco Institute of Esthetics & Cosmetology supports its commitment to career placement by having a Placement Leader.
 Our Placement Leader leads classes and works directly with you and guides you through your career path.
 She regularly networks with Bay Area barbershops, salons, spas, product lines, and other businesses to recommend employment opportunities for our students and graduates. - Career Builder Classes This series of classes, teach you how to write a resume focusing on your accomplishments in your chosen career of Cosmetology, Barbering, Esthetics or Nails.
 We guide you through how to determine a salon, barbershop or spa that's right for you, the steps toward landing and acing an interview, compensation expectations, and how to follow up with a prospective employer. - Guest Presentations by Industry Leaders Regularly scheduled presentations provide you with demonstrations and first-hand advice from industry professionals, including salon, barbershop and spa owners, stylists, estheticians, makeup artists, product representatives, and more.
 You will learn their secrets for success, as well as making great connections for your job search.
-Local salons, barbershops and spas love to recruit our students! - Externships As a student, you may become eligible to extern in (a) salon(s), spas, barber shops of your choice.
-This is a great opportunity to witness daily life as a professional, while building a strong connection with potential employers.
-We have seen many job offers made as a result of the Externship Program.
+Local salons, barbershops and spas love to recruit our students!

+employers.
+We l nave seen many s a professiona e as a result of t